Friday, February 26, 2021

 © 2020 Christopher Burdett

 While rare, Yote can be seen living and traveling beyond the Grand Bazaar.
 Their skill sets are often limited to jobs and responsibilities prized under the tenting, but with enough creativity, they can be modified for use in the world.
 These two Yote have struck out on their own to make a name and a fortune for themselves.
-Their journeys have led them to Thraaka and an unexpected meeting with a young farmhand.
+Their journeys have led them to Thrakaa and an unexpected meeting with a young farmhand.

 As a bonus, I have some images of the rendering process of this piece so that you can get a better idea of it taking shape.